Skip to main content

 How Is Rhabdomyosarcoma (RMS) Diagnosed?

-If a doctor thinks a child has RMS or another soft-tissue tumor, he or she will do a thorough physical exam and order these tests:
+If a doctor thinks a child has RMS or another soft-tissue tumor, they will do a thorough physical exam and order these tests:

-• Biopsy.
+• Biopsy or resection.
 For a biopsy, a sample of a lump, a sore, or tissue is taken from the body for close examination.
 This helps doctors make a diagnosis and choose the right treatment.
-The tumor might sometimes be removed completely, if possible.
+A resection is when part or all of a tumor is removed and examined.

 • Blood tests.
 Tests such as a complete blood count, liver function panel, and blood chemistries can give important information about how well the liver and other organs are working and make sure the body can handle and process the chemotherapy.
 If the doctor thinks the tumor is related to an underlying genetic condition, some genetic tests also may be done.

 • Bone marrow aspiration and biopsy.
-Bone marrow is the spongy tissue inside bones that makes blood cells.
-This procedure involves removing a small amount of bone marrow tissue and examining it for cancer cells.
+This test is sometimes done at diagnosis for patients with RMS to see if the cancer has spread to the bone marrow (the spongy tissue inside bones that makes blood cells).
+This procedure involves removing a small amount of bone marrow tissue and checking it for cancer cells.

 How Is Rhabdomyosarcoma (RMS) Treated?